bcgov/queue-management/documentation/Readme.md

 1. Run *npm install*
 1. Run the tests and ensure success

-To rebuild the container with the new requirements, click the green section of the *Status Bar* and select *Rebuild Container*.
+To rebuild the container with the new packages, click the green section of the *Status Bar* and select *Rebuild Container*.

 </details>

 <details>
 <summary>How do I change the Python version?</summary>

 The development environment should be as close as possible to production, including the patch release version of Python.
-The production version of Python is defined by the RedHat UBI in our buildconfigs.
-We should match versions in the devcontainers, even though it's tedious and not straightforward.
+The production version of Python is defined by the Red Hat UBI in our buildconfigs.
+We should match versions in the devcontainers, even though setting it up is tedious and not straightforward.

-1. Figure out the production version to target with *python --version*
+1. In a live container get the production version to target with *python --version*
 1. Look at https://mcr.microsoft.com/v2/vscode/devcontainers/python/tags/list and take a guess as an image that will match
 1. Update the *VARIANT* in *.devcontainer/docker-compose.yml* and rebuild the container
 1. Check the Python version, and start over at step 2 until you have the most recent image matching the target version